Nageshn10/PowerBI_Shipments_Analysis/README.md

 Apply DAX measures from dax_snippets/dax_measures.md Explore the dashboard visuals

-Note: This is sample data, but all DAX measures and visuals are fully functional.
+Even with sample data, the dashboard is fully functional.

 📝 Notes
-Table names must match exactly: Shipments, Products, Sales_Person, Locations, Calendar Calendar table should be continuous and marked as a Date table All dashboard visuals and screenshots are stored in images/ 💡 Personal Note
+Table names must match exactly: Shipments, Products, Sales_Person, Locations, Calendar Calendar table should be continuous and marked as a Date table All dashboard visuals and screenshots are stored in the images/ folder 💡 Personal Note

-This dashboard is created by me, using online learning resources and hands-on practice.
+This dashboard was created by me using a combination of online learning resources and hands-on practice.
 It demonstrates:

 Star schema modeling
 DAX calculations for KPIs